Maintaining Full Time Status

 Please report all address changes to CIA within 10 days of your move.
 CIA will enter the information into SEVIS as required by law.

-The CSUCI Dolphin email is the official communications channel for all CSUCI communications.
-You are expected to check your CSUCI email account frequently.
+The CI Dolphin email is the official communications channel for all CI communications.
+You are expected to check your CI email account frequently.

 Reinstatement to F-1 Student Status